kchavez05/boulder-co-health/README.md

 ![img](https://github.com/kchavez05/boulder-co-health/blob/dev/Images/presentation-2.JPG)
 ![img](https://github.com/kchavez05/boulder-co-health/blob/dev/Images/presentation-3.JPG)
 ![img](https://github.com/kchavez05/boulder-co-health/blob/dev/Images/presentation-4.JPG)

 ## Summary
 Overall, the machine learning model can predict the the google rating with ~70% accuracy.
 However, reversing the input and output does not yield a model that can predict any accuratecy.
 This means that the model cannot predict the health inspection score by using the google rating as an input.

+A second analysis dives into if there are any violation categories in particular which drive a stronger correlation with a lower google rating.
+To get an idea of the number of times the violation was was issued by category comapred to the sum of the inspection score points as a result.
+Not all violations are treated equally in terms of final inspection score.

 ![Violation breakdown](Images/violation_categories.png)